-SS 4493-4494 Guided Independent Study (1-3)

-Supervised study through field and laboratory projects, guided readings, creative endeavors or achievement of specific fields.
+SS 4493-4494 Guided Independent Study (1-3) Supervised study through field and laboratory projects, guided readings, creative endeavors or achievement of specific fields.
 Prerequisites: Junior or senior standing, with a minimum GPA of 3.0, permission of guiding professor, approval of department chair or dean.
 A written request is to be submitted to the department chair at least two weeks in advance of the term in which the study is to be undertaken.
 It may not be used to repeat a course for which a grade of D or below has been earned.
 Application forms are available in the Departmental Office.
 Guided independent study may be taken only in the applicant's major or minor field.

-Social Science Theory (3)

-A survey of the major theorists in the social sciences, emphasizing those who made critical contributions influencing the several social science disciplines and contemporary theorists whose works have an interdisciplinary element.

-Senior Seminar (3)

-In this course, the senior-level social science student prepares for the transition to graduate school/career.
-The student explores himself/herself as a person and as a social scientists in an effort to choose a fulfilling career path.
+Internship in Social Science (1-3) SS 4497 Application of skills and knowledge of social science in government agencies, public service institutions, or similar situations under the supervision of a faculty member.
+Prerequisite: Approval of the student's academic advisor and chair of the Division of Social SS 4498 Social Science Theory (3) A survey of the major theorists in the social sciences, emphasizing those who made critical contributions influencing the several social science disciplines and contemporary theorists whose works have an interdisciplinary element.
+SS 4499 Senior Seminar (3) In this course, the senior-level social science student prepares for the transition to graduate school/career.
+The student explores himself/herself as a person and STAT 4464 as a social scientists in an effort to choose a fulfilling career path.
 In addition to career exploration, students conduct a senior project in an area of interest consistent with their academic program.

-SOCIAL WORK COURSES (SWK)

-SWK 2250 Introduction to Social Work (3)

-The student is introduced to the profession of social work.
-Class focuses on the knowledge, skills and values essential for effective practice.
-Each student will be provided an opportunity to have direct contact with a practicing social worker.

-SWK 2280 Social Work Research I (3)

-Introduction to statistical analysis concepts and principles necessary for understanding research reports and for the interpretation of data.
-Use of microcomputer statistical programs in the analysis of univariate, bivariate, and multivariate data including parametric and non-parametric analysis techniques.
-Topics include descriptive techniques, averages and measures of variation, tests of statistical significance, correlation and regression, and analysis of variance.

-Prerequisite: MTH 1110 or 1112 and IS 2241.
+Prerequisites: SS 3375, SS 3376, and either SS 4498 or SOC 4420.
+Senior status or permission of the instructor STATISTICS (STAT) STAT 2210 Introductory Statistics (3) A beginning course in statistics intended for students in a wide variety of fields of study.
+Course topics include descriptive statistics, normal distribution, correlation and regression, basic concepts of probability, binomial distribution, sampling distribution, confidence intervals and hypothesis testing for mean(s) and proportion(s).
+Students also have the opportunity to analyze data sets using Statistics software.
+Prerequisite: A grade of C or better in MTH 1112.
+Note: Credit will not count toward Area III requirements nor will it count toward any major or minor in mathematics.